DS-USAFA/Solution-Manual-CPS/docs/03-Overview-of-Data-Collection-Principles-Solutions.md

 ## Objectives

 1) Define and use properly in context all new terminology.
 2) From a description of a research project, at a minimum be able to describe the population of interest, the generalizability of the study, the response and predictor variables, differentiate whether it is observational or experimental, and determine the type of sample.
+3) Explain in the context of a problem how to conduct a sample for the different types of sampling procedures.

 ## Homework

 ### Problem 1

 **Generalizability and causality**
-Identify the population of interest and the sample in the studies described below, these are the same studies from the prevous lesson.
+Identify the population of interest and the sample in the studies described below, these are the same studies from the previous lesson.
 Also comment on whether or not the results of the study can be generalized to the population and if the findings of the study can be used to establish causal relationships.

 a.
 Researchers collected data to examine the relationship between pollutants and preterm births in Southern California.
 During the study air pollution levels were measured by air quality monitoring stations.
 Specifically, levels of carbon monoxide were recorded in parts per million, nitrogen dioxide and ozone in parts per hundred million, and coarse particulate matter (PM$_{10}$) in $\mu g/m^3$.
 Length of gestation data were collected on 143,196 births between the years 1989 and 1993, and air pollution exposure during gestation was calculated for each birth.
 The analysis suggested that increased ambient PM$_{10}$ and, to a lesser degree, CO concentrations may be associated with the occurrence of preterm births.^[B. Ritz et al. [“Effect of air pollution on preterm birth among children born in Southern California